-- all files and folders located on /mnt/apps/data folder of the EVS server (root folder when you connect to the EVS server using an FTP client). - an Excel spreadsheet that contains the definition of your configuration lines
+- all files and folders located on C:\LSMCE\DATA folder of the EVS server - an Excel spreadsheet that contains the definition of your configuration lines

 After the export action, a message box asks you whether you want to delete the logs on the EVS server.
-If you answer Yes, the content of the folders /mnt/apps/data/log (/log folder via FTP) and /mnt/apps/data/dump (/dump folder via FTP) are deleted.
+If you answer Yes, the content of the folders C:\LSMCE\DATA\DUMP are deleted.